hmcts/chart-java/README.md

 | `secrets`                  | Mappings of environment variables to service objects or pre-configured kubernetes secrets |  nil |
 | `keyVaults`                | Mappings of keyvaults to be mounted as flexvolumes (see Example Configuration) |  nil |

+A flexvolume is basically just a kubernetes volume from the user point of view.
+This means that the keyvault secrets are accessible as files after they have been mounted.

 **Note**: to enable `keyVaults` to be mounted as flexvolumes, your service principal credentials need to be added to your namespace as a Kubernetes secret named `kvcreds` and accessible by the KeyVault FlexVolume driver.

 ## Development and Testing